roshan0099/null/README.md

 ## Update

-So far null is in its bare bones, it only has var declaration (which is just integer as of now) and if statement done right which again has lots of bugs.
-As of now working on loops.
+So far null is in its bare bones, it only has var declaration (which is just integer as of now) and if statement and a simple while loop done right which again has lots of bugs.
+As of now working on different data types.

 ## Features

 - [X] integer type
 - [ ] string type
-- [ ] loop
+- [x] loop
 - [x] if - else condition
 - [ ] if - else if
 - [ ] Function